A day-by-day guide to the coronation of King Charles and Queen Camilla

 Three days of events are taking place to mark the crowning of Charles as King

-The coronation of King Charles and Queen Camilla is taking place in less than a week from now.
+The coronation of King Charles and Queen Camilla is taking place this weekend.

 Pubs, clubs and bars in England and Wales will be able to continue serving customers for two hours beyond their usual closing time, with the extended licensing hours applying from 11pm on Friday 5 May, Saturday 6 May and Sunday 7 May.